postgresml/postgresml/pgml-docs/docs/blog/preserving-backwards-compatibility-in-postgresml-2.0.md

 Segmentation fault
 ```

-Segmentation fault, in Rust?
+A segmentation fault, in Rust?
 That's supposed to be impossible.
 A segmentation fault is when an executable reads parts of the memory it doesn't have access to; it's effectively a bad memory read, something that doesn't happen in Rust under normal conditions.
 But we knew our project was far from normal.
 More confusingly, the error was coming from inside Scikit.
-It would of made sense if it was XGBoost or LightGBM, which we wrapped with some Rust `unsafe` blocks, but the error was coming from a universally used Python library.
+It would have made sense if it was XGBoost or LightGBM, which we wrapped with some Rust `unsafe` blocks, but the error was coming from a universally used Python library.

 ### Debugging Ten Layers Down